gursevak/gv-downloader/README.md

 2. Open the `download.sh` file using `Terminal.app` or your bash terminal of choice (right-click > Open As).

-Alternatively (or if the above method isn't working), open `Terminal.app` and navigate to the downloaded directory:
+Alternatively (or if the above method isn't working), open `Terminal.app` and navigate to the downloaded directory by typing `cd ~/Downloads/gv-downloader`
-`cd ~/Downloads/gv-downloader` (or wherever other location you cloned/downloaded the script to).
+(or wherever you saved the script to).

-You may need to change the file's permissions to run the script:
-`chmod a+x download.sh`
+You may need to change the file's permissions to run the script.
+To do this, type `chmod a+x download.sh`

-then run it using
+then run the script by typing
 `./download.sh`

 3. Follow the on-screen prompts and begin downloading.
 You can quit the program at any time by pressing `CTR+C` (^+C) on your keyboard.